tastytiz/mediatheker/Readme.md

 | *Download + ID* | Download a specific movie onto the application's server |

-Besides the *mediatheker.py* app can be run with different arguments:
+Besides, the *mediatheker.py* app can be run with different arguments:

 ````
 -l, --load          Used to retrieve new movies + send them out to the subscribers